mstevetodd/EngineDriver_Home/docs/operation/interface.rst

 The *Throttle Web View* Action Bar button is enabled with the `Throttle Web View button? <../configuration/preferences.html#throttle-web-view-button>`_ preference.

-*Throttle Web View*, when pressed will show or hide the `Throttle Web View <../operation/interface.html#web-view-area-throttle-web-view>`_ panel on the |T-S|.
+*Throttle Web View*, when pressed will show or hide the :ref:`Throttle Web View <operation/interface:web view area (throttle web view)>` panel on the |T-S|.

-Note: the `Throttle Web View? <../configuration/preferences.html#throttle-web-view>` preference must be enabled for this to have an effect.
+Note: the :ref:`Throttle Web View? <configuration/preferences:throttle web view?>` preference must be enabled for this to have an effect.

 Layout Switch Button
 """"""""""""""""""""